tdwg/bdq/tg2/_review/BDQ_Core_Supplement.md

 A Measure returns a numeric value or INTERNAL_PREREQUISITES_NOT_MET.
 Most Measures count the number of Validation or Amendment tests that a specifified Response.Result.
 MEASURE_EVENTDATE_DURATIONINSECONDS returns a Response.result measuring the amount of time represented by the value in dwc:eventDate, and can be used in QualityAssurance under specific research data quality needs to identify Occurrences where the date observed or collected is known well enough for particular analytical needs (e.g. to at least one day for phenology studies, to at least one year for other purposes) that generally summarises the results of running the Validations and Amendments and in one case provides an indication of the length of the period of the value of dwc:eventDate.

+[From QRG]

+[!--- we should remove the SingleRecord counting Measures, they don't fit particularly well into the framework, and we don't have either validation data or frameworks for evaluating correct implementation of them.  ---]

+A MEASURE applies to a single record (bdqffdq:SingleRecord), but like all other tests, could be accumulated across multiple records (bdqffdq:MultiRecords).
+MEASUREs within the standard are MEASURE_VALIDATIONTESTS_COMPLIANT, MEASURE_VALIDATIONTESTS_NOTCOMPLIANT, MEASURE_VALIDATIONTESTS_PREREQUISITESNOTMET, MEASURE_AMENDMENTS_PROPOSED and MEASURE_EVENTDATE_DURATIONINSECONDS.

+For each bdqffdq:SingleRecord Validation, there is a bdqffdq:MultiRecord Measure that returns COMPLETE when all records in the bdqffdq:MultiRecord have a Response.result of COMPLIANT, and NOT_COMPLETE when they are not.
+Under QualityAssurance, these measures serve as the key criterion for identifying data which have quality for Core purposes.
+Under QualityAssurance, a bdqffdq:MultiRecord is filtered to remove records that do not fit the bdqffdq:MultiRecord Measures for completeness, such that a filtered bdqffdq:MultiRecord has Response.result values of COMPLETE for all bdqffdq:MultiRecord Measures.

+Data are found to be fit for some use if all Validations comprising that Use have a Response.result of COMPLIANT, and all (non-numeric) Measures comprising that Use have a Response.result of COMPLETE.
+The vast majority of the Core tests are Validations, phrased in the positive sense, intended as a core suite, to identify biodiversity data that are fit for the Core purposes, as identified in the user scenario analyses performed by BDQ Task Group 3.

+[End QRG addition]

 All tests could be accumulated across multiple records (bdqffdq:MultiRecords).
 For each bdqffdq:SingleRecord Validation, there is a bdqffdq:MultiRecord Measure that returns COMPLETE when all records in the bdqffdq:MultiRecord have a Response.result of COMPLIANT, and NOT_COMPLETE when they are not.
 Under QualityAssurance, these measures serve as the key criterion for identifying data which have quality for Core purposes.
 Under QualityAssurance, a bdqffdq:MultiRecord is filtered to remove records that do not fit the bdqffdq:MultiRecord Measures for completeness, such that a filtered bdqffdq:MultiRecord has Response.result values of COMPLETE for all bdqffdq:MultiRecord Measures.

 ### 3.5 Test Descriptors